yikunZ/tortoise-git-caller/README.md

 <!-- Plugin description -->
 [Github](https://github.com/yikunZ/tortoise-git-caller)
 # Introduction
-This extension provides commands for launching common TortoiseGit dialogs from within Kotlin Code.
+This extension provides commands for launching common TortoiseGit dialogs.

-You can execute these commands either by **menu -> VCS -> Tortoise Git Operations Popup**, or via keyboard shortcuts.
+You can execute these commands either by **menu -> VCS -> Tortoise Git Operations Popup** and **project pop dialog -> Tortoise Git File Operations** , or via keyboard shortcuts.

 Before use this plugin, first you must install the TortoiseGit by you self and make sure the command "TortoiseGitProc.exe" in CMD is usable.